-- Transactions of "major importance", defined as those exceeding a specific quantitative threshold (established at 5%) as applied to: (i) Three significance indices, based on the data reported in the Group's consolidated financial statements, which take into account the equivalent-value of the transaction, the assets of the transaction's target entity, and the liabilities of the entity acquired in the event of transactions that fall within the scope of application of OPC Regulation; and (ii) Two significance indices, based on data regarding BancoPosta's regulatory capital, which take into account the equivalent-value of the transaction and the assets of the entity that is the target of the transaction, in the event of transactions that fall within the scope of application of Supervisory Provisions for Banks.
-If such transactions do not by law or under the Company's bylaws fall under the powers attributed to the Shareholders' Meetings, they must necessarily be examined and approved by the Board of Directors; - Transactions of "lesser importance", defined negatively as transactions other than those of "greater importance" and those of "a minimal amount".
+- Transactions of "major importance", defined as those exceeding a specific quantitative threshold (established at 5%) as applied to: (i) Three significance indices, based on the data reported in the Group's consolidated financial statements, which take into account the equivalent-value of the transaction, the assets of the transaction's target entity, and the liabilities of the entity acquired in the event of transactions that fall within the scope of application of OPC Regulation; and (ii) Two significance indices, based on data regarding BancoPosta's regulatory capital, which take into account the equivalent-value of the transaction and the assets of the entity that is the target of the transaction, in the event of transactions that fall within the scope of application of Dypervisions that fall within the scope of application of by law or under the Company's bylaws fall under the powers attributed to the Shareholders' Meetings, they must necessarily be examined and approved by the Board of Directors; - Transactions of "lesser importance", defined negatively as transactions other than those of "greater importance" and those of "a minimal amount".
 If such transactions do not by law or under the Company's bylaws fall under the powers of Shareholders' Meetings, they shall be examined and approved according to the current corporate structure of how powers are organized; - Transactions involving a "minimal amount", i.e., involving an equivalent-value that falls below specific thresholds, differentiated according to the specific kind of related parties with which such transactions are carried out.
-Provided that they are completed on market conditions, transactions involving a "minimal amount" are excluded from the scope of the procedure's application.
-The decision-making process envisaged for transactions of lesser importance applies to transactions of a minimal amount undertaken pursuant to conditions other than market conditions.
+Transactions involving a "minimal amount" are excluded from the scope of the procedure's application, with no prejudice to the obligation to periodically inform the Related Party and Connected Party Committee thereon.

-In order to enable the Related Parties Committee to express an advance reasoned opinion on Poste Italiane's interest in carrying out transactions with related parties and connected parties, as well as on the advantageousness and substantive propriety of the associated conditions, the OPC Guidelines require a specific reporting flow.
+In order to enable the Related Parties Committee to express an advance reasoned opinion on Poste Italiane's interest in carrying out transactions with related parties and connected parties, as well as on the advantageousness and substantive propriety of the associated conditions, the OPC Guidelines set out differentiated procedures depending on the relevance of the operations considered on a case-by-case basis.
 Specifically: